 A long-term injury would be catastrophic for Atlanta, which is off to a 2-3 start following several high-profile moves during the offseason.
 Kristaps Porzingis, Nickeil Alexander-Walker and Luke Kennard were all added to the roster, but the Hawks have come out of the gate slowly.

 Young remains the focal point of the offense, averaging 20.8 points and 9.5 assists per game coming into tonight’s contest.
-He’s also one of the league’s most dangerous three-point shooters, although he’s gotten off to a rough start in that category, connecting at just 19.2% from beyond the arc in Atlanta’s first four games.
+He’s also one of the league’s most prolific three-point shooters, although he’s gotten off to a rough start in that category, connecting at just 19.2% from beyond the arc in Atlanta’s first four games.

 The Hawks didn’t pursue a contract extension with Young this offseason, and he admitted in September that he was hoping to have a new deal in place before training camp.
 He holds a $49MM player option for 2026/27 and has the opportunity to pursue free agency next summer.
-Young is eligible for a four-year deal worth up to $223MM.
+Young is eligible for a four-year deal worth up to a projected $223MM.

 Awe contract year, interesting.
 Is Trae in Atlanta next season?